The Look That Says "Of Course It Didn't Work"

 And maybe that’s the only prerequisite that actually matters.

-The point isn’t to feel ready.
-It’s about recognizing the moment when staying in the waiting room stops serving you and becomes the obstacle itself.
+Maybe the point isn’t to feel ready.
+Maybe it’s to recognize the moment when staying in the waiting room stops serving you and becomes the actual obstacle.

-The right time is when the excuses run out, and you’re left with just the fear and the wanting.
+The right time is when the excuses disappear, leaving only fear and desire.

 Until next time,